Home» Gadgets» Mobiles» You Can Buy ZTE Smartphones on EMI in Nepal (Even the Already Affordable Ones!)

 Ever since Samsung came up with “Insta Finance”, all the other companies started a race to do something similar.
 And why wouldn’t they?
 It made it easier for customers to buy stuff.
 Which meant companies could sell more, which also meant that they could profit more.

 Currently, almost all the major players in the Nepali smartphone industry are offering a hassle-free EMI service.
-However, Samsung still has a sort of leg up in here.
-Because all these other companies have a lower threshold on whether you can apply for EMI or not.
+Despite that, Samsung still held a major advantage over the competition.
+That’s because, while all the other companies did start offering EMI plans, the lower threshold for availing the service is still kind of high.

 This is where ZTE comes in and capitalises in partnership with Jagadamba Hire Purchase.
-Since ZTE’s most expensive phone is the V70 Design, which can go up to Rs.
-18,999, making ZTE the only other company to offer an EMI service in the price range under Rs.
+Since ZTE’s offerings are already quite affordable to begin with, it is the only other company to offer an EMI service in the price range under Rs.
 20,000, a.k.a the segment where most phones are sold.

 ZTE Mobiles EMI in Nepal Details Chart